- What is Cipro?

-Ciprofloxacin, also known as Cipro, is a common medication used to treat prostatitis.
-It is also useful for urinary infections and other bacterial infections.
+Ciprofloxacin, also known as Cipro, is a common antibiotic medication used to treat prostatitis, urinary infections, and other bacterial infections.

-As it happens with all prescription drugs, Ciprofloxacin should be used with care, and under the advice of a doctor.
+As with all prescription drugs, Ciprofloxacin can cause adverse side effects and should be used with care and under the advice of a doctor.
 That’s how we can prevent side effects and detect any severe adverse event.

 Most medications have a long list of side effects, including Cipro.
-The list is not designed to discourage users from taking drugs.
-Moreover, they are not likely to experience all of them.
+The list is not designed to discourage users from taking drugs, and they are not likely to experience all of them.

 Most patients experience very mild side effects or none at all.
-What the list does is helping patients and doctors determine when a new symptom is caused by Cipro.
+The list helps patients and doctors determine when a new symptom is caused by Cipro.

 There are rare and common side effects, depending on the proportion of patients reporting them.

-What are the common side effects of Ciprofloxacin?
+The most common side effects of Ciprofloxacin include:

-- Diarrhea: As it happens with many antibiotics, Cipro can cause alterations to the gut microbiota.
+- Diarrhea: As with many antibiotics, Cipro can cause alterations to the gut microbiota.
 After destroying the healthy bacteria in the gut, it can be colonized by pathogens.
 Thus, talk to your doctor if you develop persistent diarrhea after using Cipro.
-He might recommend using probiotics to re-establish the gut microbiota.
-This usually happens when we use a combination of antimicrobial agents or use them for extended periods of time (4).
+They might recommend using probiotics to re-establish the gut microbiota.
+This side effect usually happens when we use a combination of antimicrobial agents or use them for extended periods of time.

-- Dizziness and lightheadedness: It is another common side effect.
-More specifically, dizziness as a side effect is clinically named vertigo.
+- Dizziness and lightheadedness: This is another common side effect.
 It is caused by an alteration of the inner ear, which regulates the balance of the body.
-As such, dizziness/vertigo is common as a temporary side effect in many drugs (5).
+As such, dizziness/vertigo is common as a temporary side effect of many drugs.

-- Yeast infections: In patients who use Ciprofloxacin repeatedly, they can experience an overgrowth of candida.
+- Yeast infections: Patients who use Ciprofloxacin repeatedly can experience an overgrowth of candida.
 They may appear in the oral mucosa (oral thrush) or the vagina.
-In some cases, the overgrowth may also appear in the gastrointestinal tract (6).
+In some cases, the overgrowth may also appear in the gastrointestinal tract.

 - Neurologic symptoms: In most cases, patients may only experience headaches.
 In other cases, their neurologic symptoms may also include insomnia and depression.
-Very rare cases of hallucinations, psychotic reactions, or myasthenia gravis have been described, too (7, 8).
+Very rare cases of hallucinations, psychotic reactions, or myasthenia gravis have been described, too.